Nesper94/Metabiome/documentation/source/tutorial.rst

 ========

-The purpose of this tutorial is to perform several steps of a metagenomic analysis using a data set from (), through our pipeline `Metabiome <https://github.com/Nesper94/metabiome>`_ .
+The purpose of this tutorial is to perform several steps of a metagenomic analysis using a data set from `Project PRJEB10295 <https://www.ebi.ac.uk/ena/browser/view/PRJEB10295>`_, through our pipeline
+`Metabiome <https://github.com/Nesper94/metabiome>`_ .

 By the end of the tutorial, you will be able to: